-The Contracting Parties, while updating their national monitoring programmes, shall make every effort to identify the list of species to be considered with at least two monitoring areas, one in a low-pressure area (e.g. marine protected area/ Specially Protected Area of Mediterranean Importance (SPAMI)) and one in a high pressure area from human activity.
+Monitoring is needed on a consistent scale for each population studied.
+The Contracting Parties, while updating their national monitoring programmes, shall make every effort to identify the list of species and if possible, population to be considered.
 The choice will have to take into account on the specificity of their marine environment and biodiversity, and also on the number of animals occurring in the Contracting Parties' waters and how many there are in relation to total populations size to warrant investigating one or more of the indicators.